Blueprint SDK — guidelines

 Reading

-is also not capable of listing and informing the contract which tokens it has a non-zero balance of.
+Note that Hathor engine is not capable of listing and informing the contract which tokens it has a non-zero balance of.
 Therefore, the contract needs to know in advance which token it wants to check the balance of.
 That is, it cannot discover at runtime which tokens are present in its multi-token balance.
-As a result, it is necessary to have attributes to store which tokens a contract can receive deposits from, and among those, which ones it has already received.
+As a result, you should define attributes to store which tokens the contract can receive deposits from, and among those, which ones it has already received.

 Updating

-To reiterate, public methods cannot define fund transfers from their balance to an address at runtime.
-The logic of a public method should only update attributes and authorize or deny the whole set of deposits and withdrawals in the NC transaction that called it.
+Furthermore, methods cannot decide to fund transfers from their balance to an address at runtime.
+The logic of a public method should only update attributes and authorize or deny the entire batch of actions made by a caller.

 - The use case comprises a collection of trading cards.